 Herbs

-Let's talk with starting with what herbs I think are best for a rib roast.
+Let's start with talking about what herbs I think are best for a rib roast.

 - Rosemary